End-to-End 4D Heart Mesh Recovery Across Full-Stack and Sparse Cardiac MRI: Experiments

-For evaluation, we compare the predicted 3D mesh obtained by deforming the ED frame to the ES frame with the ground-truth 3D mesh at the ES frame.
-We use L2-norm Chamfer Distance (CD) to measure 3D reconstruction quality.
-Dice score is also reported to quantify the intra-slice segmentation results.
-Besides these quality measures, we also report the Mean-Absolute Error (MAE) of LV/RV ES Volume (LVESV/RVESV), LV/RV ejection fraction (LVEF/RVEF) derived from our predicted meshes.
-LVEF and RVEF are representative cardiac function indexes which could be used for clinical diagnosis.
+For evaluation, we use the L2-norm Chamfer Distance (CD) to measure 3D reconstruction quality and the Dice score to quantify intra-slice segmentation results.
+We also report the Mean-Absolute Error of LV/RV ES Volume (LVESV/RVESV), LV/RV ejection fraction (LVEF/RVEF) derived from our predicted meshes.
+LV/RVEF are representative cardiac function indices used for diagnosis.
+See Appendix \ref{sec:sup_evaluation} for details.
+We also perform statistical significance tests in Appendix \ref{sec:sup_exp}.